EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 "I understand.
 Do forgive me though, the tea has gone cold.
 The cakes are still edible though."
 She declared, proffering the sweets on the table.
 "I had offered to acquaint a few of my friends to Sir Pat.
 Shall we move it to tomorrow evening?"

 "Of course.
 I'll be happy to meet your friends."
-'No need to antagonize her further.'
+'No need to antagonize a friendly NPC.'
 I took a piece of the spongy cake with a fork and placed it in my mouth, sitting down in front of her.
 "The cake's nice!"
 I idly commented.

 "I'm sure Anna would've appreciated your words.
 She'll be departing tomorrow with Sir Divin, however.
 Though, Hamilton will be glad to convene."
 She mused.